(4.5 / 5)

 The veteran law enforcement officer is looking to end his career on a high note and looks to track down the these desperate Texan boys.

-Honouring the bank robbery films of the westerns of the past, Hell or High Water is fascinating depiction of the human experience, an unexpected moral conundrum and a healthy dose of reality to both sides of the law.
+Honouring the bank robbery films of the westerns of the past, Hell or High Water is a fascinating depiction of the human experience, an unexpected moral conundrum and a healthy dose of reality to both sides of the law.

 Audiences may not be familiar with the work of David Mackenzie, but this independent film director has an uncanny knack of working with exceptional acting talent and getting great performances from these players.
 He manages to prove these skills once again with this journey into West Texas.